nettitude/binja-fix-stomped-imports/README.md

 This plugin will fix the import table for a PE with stomped headers in binary ninja.

-See the blog post for more details: TODO
+See the blog post for more details: https://labs.nettitude.com/blog/binary-ninja-plugin-fix-stomped-imports

 ## Minimum Version